-Each teacher will write ONE SMART goal.
-Teachers may develop their SMART goal based on non-standardized assessment or a standardized assessment where available and appropriate.
+Each teacher will write TWO SMART goals.
+Teachers whose students take a state assessment will create one SMART goal based on that assessment and one SMART goal based on another standardized assessment or a non-standardized assessment.
+All other teachers may develop their two SMART goals based on non-standardized assessment or a standardized assessment where available and appropriate.